bitcoin-sv/bsv-components-library/store/doc/README.md

  case the Blocks are not separate entities, but now it's also possible to *traverse* the chain starting from any specific Block, going back and forth through the chain, detect *Forks*, *prune* branches, etc.

-> **About creating Instances:**
->
-> In *JCL-Store*, only guidelines about how to use these interfaces is provided.
-Before using an interface an instance
-> must be obtained, but that process is implementation-specific.
-So for instructions fo how to crete instances of the interfaces above, go check out the documentation of all the implementations provided:
->
-> [JCL-Store-LevelDB](../../store-levelDB/doc/README.md): *JCL-Store* implementation with LevelDB
->
-> [JCL-Store-FoundationDB](../../store-foundationDB/doc/README.md): *JCL-Store* implementation with FoundationDB

 Examples of use of these 2 interfaces are detailed in the chapters below